wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/rules.rst

 .. topic:: Allowed values

-	Path and file name of decoder to load example: rules/decoder/decoder.xml
+	Path and filename of decoder to load example: rules/decoder/decoder.xml

 ``decoder_dir``
 ---------------

 Load a directory of decoders.
-The order of loaded files will be in alphebics order and will not load any files that have been loaded before.
-The path should be relative to the install directory, typically ``/var/ossec``.
+The files will be loaded in alphabetical order and any duplicate filenames will be skipped.
+The path should refer to the installation directory, typically ``/var/ossec``.

 .. warning::